 Our trusted team is here to take responsibility of the legal work, and get you back to focusing on what matters.

 How long does it take to get a grant of representation?

 It usually takes around 30 days to get a grant of representation if the estate is fairly simple.
 For more complex cases, it can take a little bit longer.

 After your application has been approved by the probate registry and sent out in the post, you’ll be free to close accounts, sell property, collect up funds, pay off debts and distribute assets to beneficiaries.

 This is known as ‘estate admin’ and can take anywhere between 3-12 months depending on the complexity of the estate.

-If you don’t have time to administer the estate yourself, you may be better off choosing a full estate administration service.
+If you don’t have time to administer the estate yourself, you may be better off choosing a Complete Probate (estate administration) service.
 This would cover the whole probate process, from calculating the value of the estate, to applying for a grant of representation, to distributing assets to beneficiaries.